techmyth/techmyth.github.io/content/posts/homelab-ad-doc-using-asbuiltreport.en.md

 PS C:\Users\jocolon>
 ```

-To validate if the required modules are present we can use the **“Get-Module”** command as shown in the following example:
+To validate if the required modules are present we can use the `Get-Module` command as shown in the following example:

 ```text
 PS C:\Users\jocolon> Get-Module -ListAvailable -Name @('ActiveDirectory','GroupPolicy','PSPKI')